Occupancy fraction, fractional colouring, and triangle fraction: Introduction

 \begin{theorem} Given $\eps>0$, there exists $f_0$ such that, if $f_0 \le f \le \Delta^2+1$, then for any graph $G$ on $n$ vertices of maximum degree $\Delta$ in which the neighbourhood of every vertex in $G$ spans at most $\Delta^2/f$ edges, \begin{enumerate} \item an independent set of $G$ drawn uniformly at random has at least $(1/2-\varepsilon)(n/\Delta)\log f$ vertices in expectation, and \item the fractional chromatic number of $G$ is at most $(2+\varepsilon)\Delta/\log f$. \end{enumerate} \end{theorem}

+Note that the assumption on the sparsity of the graph $G$ in Theorem~\ref{thm:main} is expressed differently from the one in Theorem~\ref{thm:trianglecount}; it has to be locally constrained.
+This is necessary for~\ref{itm:fractional} to hold, since a graph with at most $\Delta^2 n/f$ triangles can contain a clique of order $\Delta+1$ in the case $n/f \ge \Delta/6$, which is incompatible with~\ref{itm:fractional}.
+It is however unclear whether the same applies for~\ref{itm:occupancy}.
+The desire to reach more precise conclusions in terms of occupancy fraction and fractional chromatic number motivates strengthening ones assumptions from given average degree and total triangle count (as in~\cite{AKS81,She83}) to given maximum degree and bounded \emph{local} triangle count (as we do here, and in~\cite{AKS99}).
+Under these stronger assumptions our Theorem~\ref{thm:main} is easily seen to imply the conclusion of Theorem~\ref{thm:trianglecount}, but in fact by deleting vertices contained in too many triangles either conclusion of Theorem~\ref{thm:main} directly implies Theorem~\ref{thm:trianglecount}; we give this implication explicitly in Section~\ref{sec:sparsenbhds}.

-We prove Theorem~\ref{thm:main} by an analysis of the hard-core model.
+The proof of Theorem~\ref{thm:main} is by an analysis of the hard-core model, a natural probability distribution on independent sets in a graph.
 In Section~\ref{sec:sharpness}, we give some indication that our application of this analysis is essentially tight.
-The same method was used for similar results specific to triangle-free graphs~\cite{DJPR18,DJKP18+}; to an extent, the present work generalises that earlier work.
+The same method was used for similar results specific to triangle-free graphs~\cite{DJPR18,DJKP20}; to an extent, the present work generalises that earlier work.

 Theorem~\ref{thm:main}\ref{itm:fractional} and the results in~\cite{AIS18+} hint at their common strengthening. \begin{conjecture} Given $\eps>0$, there exists $f_0$ such that, if $f_0 \le f \le \Delta^2+1$, then any graph of maximum degree $\Delta$ in which the neighbourhood of every vertex spans at most $\Delta^2/f$ edges has (list) chromatic number at most $(2+\varepsilon)\Delta/\log f$. \end{conjecture}